You stare at the food on your plate.

 - Hydrogenated oils are bad

-- Dairy could be the culprit behind your allergy flare-ups, acne, and sinus infections.
+- Too much processed Dairy could be the culprit behind your allergy flare-ups, acne, and sinus infections.
+Raw diary sources have proven to be much more beneficial than homogeneous sources.

 - Highly Processed foods are bad.